Our Pupil Premium Strategy

 National performance tables capture the achievement of those groups covered by the Pupil Premium and schools are required to publish online information each year about how the Pupil Premium has been used.

 At Benwick, our targeted and strategic use of Pupil Premium supports us in achieving our school aims for all pupils to develop into happy, well-rounded individuals who reach their own full potential.
-Our strategies are included in our plan.
+Our strategies, to ensure children make accelerated progress, particularly in maths and English, are included in our plan as well as our whole school Recovery and School Development Plan.